Taking A Knee Is Not Enough, It Just Isn't

 The original Black Panther Party didn't start in 1966 in Oakland, California because of police brutality.
 It was started by Stokely Carmichael in 1965 in Alabama as a political party for Black people in Lowndes County, Alabama, where Black people made up eighty percent - 3000 Whites, 12,000 Blacks - of the population and only one Black person was registered to vote.
 Stokely helped register more than 2,500 Black voters within a year.
 The party later merged with the state's Democratic Party, electing the first Black sheriff, John Hulett, who kept the position for more than twenty years.

 The strategies and tactics used by Stokely in Alabama and by the Student Nonviolent Coordinating Comittee in general during the 60s would help elect the first Black mayors in cities across the country - Maynard Jackson in Atlanta, Harold Washington in Chicago, David Dinkins in New York City, Tom Bradley in Los Angeles.
-When former Georgetown University basketball coach, John Thompson, wanted to get Allen Iverson out of prison he didn't protest, he talked to Douglas Wilder, the first Black and then governor of Alabama, and got him pardoned.
+When former Georgetown University basketball coach, John Thompson, wanted to get Allen Iverson out of prison he didn't protest, he talked to Douglas Wilder, the first Black and then governor of Virginia, and got him pardoned.

 When Stokely Carmichael came to speak at Howard University after the 1992 Rodney King riots he said: